json-schema-faker/json-schema-faker/README.md

 You can see [an example JS fiddle based on `jsf` loaded from cdnjs](https://jsfiddle.net/ftzhnmzq/4/).

+## Using in CLI

+To generate JSON examples by schema directly from the command line, just use [json-schema-faker-cli](https://github.com/oprogramador/json-schema-faker-cli).

+Installing: `sudo npm install -g json-schema-faker-cli`

+Running `generate-json schema.json output.json`

 ## Overview

 JSON-Schema-faker (or `jsf` for short) combines two things: